-- nation's commercial and public transportation systems.
-This requirement will remain effective until May 11, 2021. - As of February 3, 2021, all San José Public Library (SJPL) card holders can request and borrow an AT&T hotspot device online by visiting sjpl.org/hotspot-members.
+- As of February 3, 2021, all San José Public Library (SJPL) card holders can request and borrow an AT&T hotspot device online by visiting sjpl.org/hotspot-members.
 Previously, requests were only available by calling an SJPL Express Pickup location.
 The hotspot device lending service is part of SJ Access, a citywide initiative aimed at combating the digital divide across the city. - On February 3, 2021, the County issued a "No Wrong Door" policy to expand vaccination access to the community, regardless of their insurance status or healthcare provider.
 All healthcare providers can now vaccinate members of the community age 65 and older, regardless the healthcare system that they belong to. - On February 4, 2021, the City of San José, Small Business Majority, and the Small Business Development Center hosted a workshop to discuss available grants up to \$25,000 from California's Small Business COVID-19 Relief Grant Program.
 Applications will were accepted through February 8, 2021. - On February 8, 2021, the City issued an Emergency Ordinance to suspend enforcement of provisions contained in land use permits or other planning approvals and the provisions of the San José Municipal Code, including, without limitation, those contained in Title 20, that are in conflict with the terms of this regulation.
-The regulation will apply only to vaccine administrating clinics that are authorized by the appropriate federal, state and/or local health authority. - On February 10, 2021, the County adjusted its registration form to help organizations like the City of San José to register more seniors 65 years and older for their COVID-19 vaccination.
-The City of San José scaled its phone bank operation to reach qualified seniors in community centers in the City's most impacted/ highest test-case positivity rate zip codes (95122, 95113, 95116, 95110, 95111, and 95127)
+The regulation will apply only to vaccine administrating clinics that are authorized by the appropriate federal, state and/or local health authority. - On February 10, 2021, the County adjusted its registration form to help organizations like the City of San Jose to register more seniors 65 years and older for their COVID-19 vaccination.
+The City of San Jose scaled its phone bank operation to reach qualified seniors in community centers in the City's most impacted/ highest test-case positivity rate zip codes (95122, 95113, 95116, 95110, 95111, and 95127)

-Attachment 2 Key Events and Actions Leading Up To December 18, 2021
+Attachment 3 Key Events and Actions Leading Up To December 18, 2021